top of page

 1st XI Captain - Wade King

-2nd XI Captain - Adam Pullman
+2nd XI Captain -

-3rd XI Captain - Sharne Murdoch
+3rd XI Captain - Lachie McKenzie

-4th XI Captain - Darryl Strudwick
+4th XI Captain - Guy Morocco

 SECA Delegate - Andrew Kane